 It is now clearly up to the State Department to launch a clear, unequivocal and public

-endorsement of Joseph Zogby's right to his political opinions.
+Joseph Zogby's right to his political opinions.
 Arab-Americans have been

 systematically excluded from input into U.S. Middle East policy.
 As a result, this policy has for